arshadfaizan360/fpl_chatbot/README.md

 Follow these simple steps to get the chatbot running on your computer.
 No technical knowledge is needed!

 ### Step 1: Download and Run the Application
-1. Download the application file for your operating system (e.g., `fpl-chatbot.app` for Mac or `fpl-chatbot.exe` for Windows).
+1. Download the application file for your operating system (e.g., `FPL-Chatbot-Mac.zip` for Mac or `fpl-chatbot.exe` for Windows).
-2. On Mac, you may need to drag the `fpl-chatbot.app` file into your Applications folder.
+2.  **On Mac:** Unzip the downloaded file.
+This will reveal the `FPL Chatbot.app` file.
+Drag this into your Applications folder.
 3. Double-click the application to run it.
 A chat window will open.

 ### Step 2: First-Time Setup